-As many of us know all too well, having learned the hard way, trust begins and ends with emotional communication.
-Though we may wish this wasn’t so, no corner of our world is free from this rule.
-We are governed by it in our relationships just as our bodies are governed by the laws of gravity.
-Dr. Gottman’s studies cannot magic-away all of physics.
+Trust begins and ends with emotional communication.
+Though you may wish this wasn’t so, no corner of the world is free from this rule.
+Everyone is governed by it in relationships just as bodies are governed by the laws of gravity.
+Dr. John Gottman’s studies cannot magic-away all of physics.
 He freely admits to this.
 Comparing broken trust in a relationship to a shattered mirror, he says: “You can glue it back together, but it will never be the same again.”

-Nonetheless, his many years of research on our complicated human relationships fill him with hope.
-He offers it to us, bestowing tools upon those of us who dream of protecting trust.
-Though we’ve all been shattered by its fragility, we are not forever doomed to stand amid shards of glass.
+Nonetheless, his many years of research on complicated human relationships fill him with hope.
+Though we’ve all been shattered by trust’s fragility, we are not forever doomed to stand amid shards of glass.
 His studies have shown that a little bit every day goes a long way.
 If both partners build habits of turning towards each other in simple everyday moments, they build bridges wrought of affection, fondness, and admiration for each other: these are the bridges of trust.

-- Fix coffee, a snack, or a meal for your partner.
+- Fix coffee, a snack, or a meal for them.

-- Wait on your partner when he or she is ill.
+- Wait on your partner when they are ill.

-- Compliment your partner, say thank you, praise his or her efforts around the house.
+- Compliment your partner, say thank you, and praise their efforts around the house.

 - Listen.
 Listen.
 Listen.